Carrie-Anne Moss

 Carrie-Anne Moss in 'Memento'

-The global premiere of the sci-fi action film "Red Planet" (2000) was a big hit, in which Moss and Val Kilmer play astronauts sent on a rescue mission to Mars.
+The sci-fi action film "Red Planet" (2000) was a global hit, with Moss and Val Kilmer playing astronauts sent on a rescue mission to Mars.

 Carrie-Anne Moss in the movie 'Red Planet'